 Click here to get competing quotes for your business electricity.

-Visit Smart Meter Texas to find out more about Smart Meters or to download your electricity usage.
+Visit Smart Meter Texas to learn more about Smart Meters or download your electricity usage.

 To report an issue with your electricity service or power outages in Grand Prairie, call or visit the Oncor Utility company: 1-888-313-4747.

-Garbage and recycling services are provided by the city of Grand Prairie.
+The city of Grand Prairie provides garbage and recycling services.
 To find out information about pick-up schedules, garbage and recycling collection guidelines, and other special waste disposal rules, visit the city’s garbage and recycling page or call 972-237-8330.

 If you’re not in the Oncor Service area, you can look for the lowest electricity rates by service area and local utility company.